NovitaSari04/NovitaSari04/README.md

 ### Hi there!
 I'm Novita 👋

+- 🔭 Currently a Data Engineer Awardee at IYKRA Data Fellowship Program 2020

-- 🔭 I’m currently working on ...
+- 👯 I’m looking to collaborate on ...

+- 🌱 Currently reading  ...
 <!--
 **NovitaSari04/NovitaSari04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.